kristielGJ/TechBoostVlearn/Backend/courses/Python_Programming_for_Beginners_course.md

 ## File Handling

+### Reading from Files

+Python provides functions to read data from files.

+### Writing to Files

+Python provides functions to write data to files.

 ## Quiz on File Handling

 ### Question 1

 **Educational Content:** File handling is the process of working with files on a computer.
 This includes creating, reading, writing, and deleting files.
-In programming, file handling is essential for tasks such as storing data, reading configuration files, and processing input/output operations.
+In programming, file handling is essential for tasks like storing data, reading configuration files, and processing large amounts of information.

 **Question:** What function is used to open a file in Python?